JerryPeng0112/CS162_Intro-To-CS-2/README.md

 Example: `./facts -s 2 -f test.txt` means read 2 state data from test.txt.

 ## Assignment 2 - Blackjack Game
+**To Compile:** `make`
+**To Run:** `./blackjack`

+This program is a blackjack tournament game.
+The first program where I used classes in C++.

+This blackjack tournament supports up to 8 players.
+In each turn, a player can do the following actions:
+1. Hit
+2. Stay
+3. Double Down (If the player's dealt card total is between 9 and 11)
+4. Split (If the player's dealt 2 cards have the same number)

+If a player's game total is over 4 times the initial amount of money at the start of game, the player wins the game.
+If all players go bankrupt, the game is over and no one wins.

 ## Assignment 3 - Zoo Tycoon Game